 Tiles vary in price to a great degree – hand crafted tiles from Italy or Morocco can come with high costs, while cheaper plasticised versions cost a lot less (and there are countless prices in between).
 When it comes to having your tiles installed, the costs can really climb.
 Tile installation costs anywhere from £400 – £1500 (depending on the size of your space and the angles in your bathroom).
 It will usually take between 1 and 5 full days to complete the job.

-How much is a new shower?
+How much is a new shower enclosure?

-While relaxing in a hot bath is a luxurious feeling, not every bathroom is large enough to accommodate a full sized bathtub.
+While relaxing in a hot bath is a luxurious feeling, not every bathroom is large enough to accommodate a full sized version.
 If you want to make the most of your small bathroom, installing a shower enclosure is often the best way to go.
 A full tiled steam shower with a waterfall fixture can run in the tens of thousands of pounds, while a quality brand name enclosure can come in at less than a few hundred.